-Predicted Lineup: Liverpool vs Leicester City | Luis Diaz To Start?
-Joel Matip & Fabinho To Return?
+Predicted Lineup: Liverpool vs Leicester City | Luis Diaz to start?
+Joel Matip & Fabinho to return?

 Read More Liverpool Coverage

-- 'Incision And Precision', 'Harvey Elliott Is Back Baby!' - Fans React To Return Of 18 Year Old In Liverpool Victory Over Cardiff
+- Jurgen Klopp On Whether Mohamed Salah Could Play In Liverpool's Premier League Clash With Leicester

-- Liverpool Manager Jurgen Klopp Explains How He Will Handle The Disappointment Of The Losing AFCON Finalist As Sadio Mane & Mohamed Salah Prepare To Face Off
+- Jurgen Klopp Provides Update On Sadio Mane Status For Liverpool’s Premier League Clash With Leicester

-- Sadio Mane Wins AFCON Player Of The Tournament After Senegal Win Over Egypt
+- Sadio Mane Reveals The Kind Words He Had For Liverpool Teammate Mohamed Salah After Senegal Beat Egypt In AFCON Final

-- 'Welcome To England' - Jurgen Klopp Reacts To Luis Diaz Debut As Liverpool Overcome Cardiff In FA Cup
+- Revealed: What Mohamed Salah Said To Egypt Keeper Gabaski Before Sadio Mane's Penalty For Senegal In AFCON Final

-- Watch: Sadio Mane Scores Decisive Penalty As To Win Senegal The Africa Cup Of Nations As They Beat Egypt
+- 'Liverpool Like Him' - Journalist Confirms Liverpool's Interest In Arsenal's Bukayo Saka

 Follow LFC Transfer Room: Twitter | YouTube | Instagram | Facebook